RongkunWang/NSWCalibration/README.md

 ```
 Files for separate FEBs in the baselines/, calib_data/, calib_json/, thresholds/ and test_pulse_dac/ are overwritten each time one starts a new calibration run and their merged copy is held in the archive (created by the NSWCalibrationDataPlotter)

-What remains is to insert desired configuration file name in the node "configuration_json".
+*What remains is to insert desired configuration file name in the node "configuration_json".
 The file paths can be changed at any time.
 In general changes in the input .json file do not require recompilation of the SW itself.
+Of course one can still call the desitred configuration file using conventional -c option*

 _Now the installation is complete.(whop, whop!)_